coin-or/pulp/doc/source/guides/how_to_configure_solvers.rst

     set LD_LIBRARY_PATH=%LD_LIBRARY_PATH%;%GUROBI_HOME%/lib

-Configuring where the command line solvers write their temporary files
+Configuring where the CMD solvers write their temporary files
 ---------------------------------------------------------------------------

 In the case of solver APIs that use the command line (again, those that end in ``CMD``, sometimes a user wants to control where the files are written.
 There are plenty of options.

-By default, PuLP does not keep the intermediary files (the *.mps,  *.lp, *.mst, *.sol) and they are written in a temporary directory of the operating system.
+By default, PuLP does not keep the intermediary files (the \*.mps, \*.lp, \*.mst, \*.sol) and they are written in a temporary directory of the operating system.
 PuLP looks for the TEMP, TMP and TMPDIR environment variables to write the file (in that order).
 After using them, PuLP deletes them.
 If you change any of these environment variables before solving, you should be able to choose where you want PuLP to write the results.

 .. code-block:: python